This topic explains how you define the SMTP server and account used to issue email messages throughout the site.

 Default subject & message

 Note: FotoWeb does not support SSL connections to the SMTP server.
 This can easily be overcome by configuring a local SMTP service on the server that relays emails sent by FotoWeb to another SMTP server.
 An additional benefit of this is that the local SMTP server keeps a copy of all emails that FotoWeb sends so that if the main SMTP server becomes unavailable it can send them when it comes back online.
-To learn how to configure a local SMTP server, see Configuring FotoWeb to send emails.
+For information about how to configure a local SMTP server, see Configuring FotoWeb to send emails.